centerparcs.co.uk

 Benefits in Kind

-The chart shows the proportion of men and women receiving bonus payments and Benefits in Kind.
-More women than men received bonus payments in FY23.
-However, more men than women received Benefits in Kind.
+The table shows the proportion of men and women receiving bonus payments and Benefits in Kind.